DeviationTX/deviation-manual/source/ch_advanced.rst

 Master Mode
 ~~~~~~~~~~~
-Master mode is configured by selecting either ‘Channel’ or ‘Stick’ from the ‘PPM In’ spin-box in section 8.1 Model setup (Std & Adv GUI).
+Master mode is configured by selecting either ‘Channel’ or ‘Stick’ from the ‘PPM In’ spin-box in section :ref:`model-setup`.
 Pressing ‘ENT’ on either ‘Stick’ or ‘Channel’ will show the ‘Trainer Cfg’ pages.
 The 2 modes behave slightly differently:

 .. macro:: floatimg images/|target|/ch_advanced/master_stick.png